 The COVID-19 shock led to a policy response across Europe which was not uniform (we call it country flexibility).
 Social distancing policies across European countries were very different in different countries.
-Did social distancing policies contribute to the "panic borrowing"?
+Did different social distancing policies contribute to the "panic borrowing"?
 We are not aware of other studies investigating such important issues.
 We employ infection rates in Europe and a proxy for social distancing policy in a given country (Oxford Stringency Index).
-We show that country flexibility is important, firms in countries where COVID-19 infection rates were higher and social distancing policies stricter went into a "panic borrowing" and drew down their credit lines.
+We show that country flexibility is important.
+Firms in countries where COVID-19 infection rates were higher than the rest and social distancing policies stricter went into a "panic borrowing" and drew down their credit lines.
 We also extend our study to consider work flexibility and credit line drawdowns.
 Campello et al. (2020) show for the US that work flexibility is necessary to understand job hiring in the US during the COVID-19 period.
 We extend this to the European market and firms' liquidity risk management during the COVID-19 shock.
-We show that work flexibility is also essential to understand firms' behaviour, that is, the "panic borrowing".
+We show that work flexibility is also important to understanding firms' behaviour, such as the "panic borrowing".
 Finally, we show that the "panic borrowing" amongst European firms and work flexibility are unique to the COVID-19 crisis and do not extend to either the 2008 financial crisis or the 2012 European crisis.
-The panic borrowing observed in Europe seems unique to the COVID-19 crisis, mainly driven by the social distancing policies introduced in Europe.
-These are new and significant results as they suggest that the nature of the shock (COVID-19 shock vs financial crisis shock) does matter to understand why European firms draw down credit lines and accumulate cash.
-Finally, our results suggest a novel interplay between social distancing rules, a fall in revenues, and credit lines drawdown for precautionary reasons.
-This new mechanism also has important implications for banks when granting credit to firms.
-It introduces a new source of risk for banks (social distancing policies or work flexibility) associated with firms' idiosyncratic risk.